 However, there is a fine line between being consistently present and borderline annoying when it comes to the frequency of posts.
 High volumes do not necessarily equate to increased engagement, and each medium has differing qualities that may affect how information is perceived by its readers.
-Here are some guidelines as to how often brands should post on their various social media outlets.
+Here are some guidelines as to how often brands should post on their various social media platforms.

 The name of the game is short and sweet.
 With its word count restrictions and ability for real time updates, Twitter is a great way to inform and connect audiences in a conversational manner.
 As such, its shelf life is much shorter than that of Facebook’s, with tweets reaching its maximum engagement value within 18 minutes of posting.
 However, increasing its frequency to match this lead time would be unwise, as doing so is found to reduce consumer retention of each individual tweet.
 The recommended level is about 3- 5 tweets a day.

 The visual nature of this platform is a good way for viewers to take a quick peek into the life of various brands in more interesting and memorable way.
 According to a study by Union Metrics, it found that if possible, an increased frequency of up to 10 or even 20 posts a day does not seem to affect the levels of audience engagement.
 Instead, inactivity does.
 On average, major brands post about 1.5 times per day, which can be used as a benchmark.

 LinkedIn Post Frequency: